SDraw/driver_leap/README.md

   * vendor/LeapSDK/lib/<your_platform>/Leap.dll
   * vendor/openvr/bin/<your_platform>/openvr_api.dll
 * Copy control_config.xml and profile.json from solution root to "SteamVR Leap Motion driver/leap/bin/<your_platform>"

-You can use auto-build of latest commit from [latest release page](../../releases/latest) if you don't wish to build it yourself.

 ### Control configuration and inputs
 You can set restrictions by editing control_config.xml in corresponding driver folder.